Is using a Certified Nurse Midwife safe?

 · Postpartum visit 6 weeks after birth.

 We refer you for testing that we don’t offer.
-We do not provide in office ultrasound.
-We refer to radiology facilities which have radiologists in the office.
+We do not provide in office labs or ultrasound.
+We refer to radiology facilities which have board certified radiologists in their office.

 Our Certified Nurse Midwives have prescription writing authority.

 We are available for our clients to ask questions 24/7 we ask that you try to keep your interactions to normal business hours when it’s a non-urgent situation.
 We define urgent as labor, preterm labor, bleeding at anytime in pregnancy, contractions, vomiting, diarrhea, leakage of fluid from the vagina (clear, brown, bloody, green, yellow) which could be a sign of preterm or full term labor.
 If you have questions about your dietary choices, vitamins, exercise routines, birth plans, doulas or anything which is non-urgent we ask that you write down your questions and we will happily discuss it at your visit.

 Occasionally we are called to more than one home birth at a time.
 When this happens we rely on the other midwives in the community and we also help out other midwives in the community when they are overstretched.
 We do our best to avoid this situation by accepting a very limited number of clients each month.
 Additionally, we are human and things can happen such as illness, injury or emergencies, in this case we will ask for help from another midwife.

 It is important to consider that based on your individual risk status, distance, patient load and timing we may not be able to serve you.

 We work with an OBGYN Dr. Spence to provide home birth services as a formal relationship is required by the state of FL.
 We are friendly with many other LMs, CPMs, birth centers and OB/GYN groups.